MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 ### Samples

-Let's have some request Uri samples to test:
+Below are some request Uri samples to test:

 a)
 ```C#